yeasaleh2002/Node_internship_day_1/README.md

 https://stackoverflow.com/questions/18314687/how-to-implement-cursors-for-pagination-in-an-api

+GET /api/v1/report/sale?month=1&year
+test endpoint: /api/v1/report/sale?month=1&year=2022
-GET /api/v1/report/sale?month=1&year (given the month and year, return total amount for month and year specified)
+(given the month and year, return total amount for month and year specified)

+GET /api/v1/report/sale?from_date=2022-01-01&to_date=2022-02-02
-GET /api/v1/report/sale?from_date=2022-01-01&to_date=2022-02-02 (given from and to date, calculate total amount in date range.
+(given from and to date, calculate total amount in date range.
 If the date are swapped, check which one earlier)

+GET /api/v1/report/monthly?year=2022
-GET /api/v1/report/monthly?year=2022 (given the year, calculate and return sale amount per month for that year.
+(given the year, calculate and return sale amount per month for that year.
 If sale for that month 0 don't return it.
 Use 1 query)

+GET /api/v1/report/user?year=2022&user_id=1
-GET /api/v1/report/user?year=2022&user_id=1 (given the year, calculate and return sale amount per month for that year by user_id.
+test end point: /api/v1/report/user?year=2022&user_id=2 (given the year, calculate and return sale amount per month for that year by user_id.
 If sale for that month 0 don't return it.
 Use 1 query)

+GET /api/v1/report/shipping_dock?year=2022&shipping_dock_id=1
-GET /api/v1/report/shipping_dock?year=2022&shipping_dock_id=1 (given the year, calculate and return sale amount per month for that year by shipping_dock_id.
+(given the year, calculate and return sale amount per month for that year by shipping_dock_id.
 If sale for that month 0 don't return it.Use 1 query)

+GET /api/v1/report/user/count?year=2022&user_id=1
-GET /api/v1/report/user/count?year=2022&user_id=1 (given the year, calculate # of orders per month from that user and return # order and month.
+test end point: /api/v1/report/user/count?year=2022&user_id=2 (given the year, calculate # of orders per month from that user and return # order and month.
 If month has 0 sale, return 0 with the month.
 Use 1 query)
 ```

 - Everything must be done by end of date